Venice, Randwick: Colonial history

 In 1858 when the NSW Government passed the Municipalities Act, enabling formation of municipal districts empowered to collect rates and borrow money to improve their suburb, Randwick was the first suburb to apply for the status of a municipality.
 It was approved in February 1859, and its first Council was elected in March 1859.

 Randwick had been the venue for sporting events, as well as duels and illegal sports, from the early days in the colony's history.
 Its first racecourse, the Sandy Racecourse or Old Sand Track, had been a hazardous track over hills and gullies since 1860.
 When a move was made in 1863 by John Tait, to establish Randwick Racecourse, Simeon Pearce was furious, especially when he heard that Tait also intended to move into Byron Lodge.
 Tait's venture prospered, however and he became the first person in Australia to organise racing as a commercial sport.
 The racecourse made a big difference to the progress of Randwick.
-The horse-bus gave way to trams that linked the suburb to Sydney and civilisation.
+The horse-drawn omnibus gave way to trams that linked the suburb to Sydney and civilisation.
 Randwick soon became a prosperous and lively place, and it still retains a busy residential, professional and commercial life.

 Today, some of the houses have been replaced by home units.
 Many European migrants have made their homes in the area, along with students and workers at the nearby University of NSW and the Prince of Wales Hospital.